 BJC Reopening Guidelines

 1. Participants must sign the Minyan Registration Agreement form before attending, including waiver of rights to privacy.
 Click here to view/print the agreement, or click here to fill it out online.

 2. Anyone experiencing symptoms of COVID or any other illness, or feels feverish cannot attend.

-3. Men and women above the age of Bar/Bat Mitzvah are permitted to attend.
+3. Men and women above the age of Bar/Bat Mitzvah are permitted to attend, along with children that can sit with their parents for the duration of davening.
+(There is currently no children’s program.)
 Persons aged 65 and above and/or with pre-existing medical conditions are strongly discouraged to attend at the present time.
 While we will do our utmost to ensure the safest environment possible, everyone attends at their own risk.

-4. Social distancing seating in designated locations only (which are positioned 8 – 10 ft apart) – no congregating during shul or during entry/exit.
+4. Social distancing seating in designated locations only (which are positioned 6 – 8 feet apart) – no congregating during shul or during entry/exit.
 Family units are permitted to sit together.

 5. Masks are required.
 Masks must be form-fitting and cover the entire mouth and nose.